zhijian-liu/torchpack/README.md

 # Torchpack
-Torchpack is a neural network training interface based on PyTorch.
+Torchpack is a neural network training interface based on PyTorch, with a focus on flexibility.

 ## Installation